 International Data Transfers

-When we share data, it may be transferred to, and processed in, countries other than the country you live in – such as to the United States, where our data hosting provider’s servers are located.
+When we share data, it may be transferred to, and processed in, countries other than the country you live in – such as Australia, where our data hosting provider’s servers are located.
 These countries may have laws different to what you’re used to.
 Rest assured, where we disclose personal data to a third party in another country, we put safeguards in place to ensure your personal data remains protected.

 For individuals in the European Economic Area (EEA), this means that your data may be transferred outside of the EEA.
 Where your personal data is transferred outside the EEA, it will only be transferred to countries that have been identified as providing adequate protection for EEA data (like Australia), or to a third party where we have approved transfer mechanisms in place to protect your personal data.